 What sets alternative addiction treatment programs apart from their 12-step treatment counterparts is responsibility and motivation.

 According to 12-step programs, addictions stem from individuals’ bad decisions and the physical effects of the abused substances.
 Non-12-step treatment programs teach that addiction may not be their fault, but recovery is their responsibility.
 They have to do the work and maintain vigilance against a relapse.

 For many clients, this approach leads to better and more effective treatment.
 It points them toward the causes of their addictions and empowers them to work on fixing such causes.

 In non-12-step programs, people with SUDs own up to their actions and decisions and are encouraged to believe that they have full responsibility for their treatment success and recovery.

 Non-12-step drug rehab programs combine addiction treatment and perspectives about mental health to provide treatments to people with substance abuse disorder.
 Such people often have a dual diagnosis or a condition that includes both a mental health disorder and a drug or alcohol addiction.

 These non-12-step treatment approaches also provide individualized plans that are unique to each person, based on the individual’s needs and addiction.
-Professional counseling offered by non-12-step drug rehab often incorporates evidence-based and scientific approaches.Verify Your PPO Coverage *As required by law, all communications with Sunshine Behavioral Health are HIPAA Compliant and 100% Confidential
+Professional counseling offered by non-12-step drug rehab often incorporates evidence-based and scientific approaches.Verify Your PPO Coverage *As required by law, all communications with Sunshine Behavioral Health are 100% Confidential

 Why Sunshine Behavioral Health?